The Ultimate Guide To Starting A Crude Oil Brokerage Business (Crude Oil Selling) In Nigeria And Africa

 Another thing to note is the purchase of OFF-OPEC oil is never achieved through official channels.
 Nigeria, being a part of OPEC, must always conform with the rules and regulations of the international body, and as such, has a standard limit they must always produce and sell.

-But despite these restrictions, it’s largely rumored that the country produces well over 4 million barrels of crude oil a day.
+But despite these restrictions, it’s largely rumoured that the country produces well over 4 million barrels of crude oil a day.
 Leaving questions as to where the excessively produced barrels of crude oil actually goes to.

 This place is called the Private Offering Market.
 It is a low-key market where sellers (real sellers now) are selling crude oil products to refineries and resellers located all over the world.
 All these sales are closely supervised, as they’re largely sold from the excess crude oil production in the country.